 Neil Semer is an internationally recognized teacher of singing whose students sing leading and featured roles in the most important opera houses around the world and star in Broadway productions.

 He teaches voice and gives workshops around the world.
 His main voice studio is in New York where he works with high level performers in classical, musical theater and contemporary styles of music.
-He teaches also in Toronto, London, Paris, Copenhagen, Amsterdam and throughout Germany.
-In July-August 2021 he will lead the 24th annual Neil Semer Summer Vocal Institutes in Stein am Rhein, Switzerland.
+He also teaches in Toronto, London, Paris, Copenhagen, Amsterdam and throughout Germany.
+In July-August 2023 he will lead the 26th annual Neil Semer Summer Vocal Institutes at Villa Medici-Giulini, outside of Milan, Italy.

 His teaching combines principles of Bel Canto, scientific understanding of vocal function and most importantly, emotional connection to music.
 Focus is on coordination of the heart, mind and body.

 He has taught for the Canadian Opera Company, Vancouver Opera, Cologne Opera, Hawaiian Opera and Norwegian Opera and the Broadway productions of Miss Saigon and Bombay Dreams.